 CONS: Heavier than “performance” helmets (but still lighter than most urban lids)

 RAIN WEAR: Chrome Storm Commuter Jacket & Pants

 A raincoat that works for riding comfortably is critical if you want to be a year-round commuter, and we love the Chrome Industries Storm Salute Commuter Jacket.
 It’s roomy enough for your regular clothes underneath, unlike a racier “cycling” raincoat.
-But it also has features that make it bike-friendly, like a dropped back to keep spray off your bum, and interior pockets to keep your phone safe and dry.
-The zip is two-way, so if it starts to get warm, you can ventilate from top or bottom.
+But it also has features that make it bike-friendly, like a dropped back to keep spray off your bum and interior pockets to keep your phone safe and dry.
+The zip is two-way, so if it starts to get warm, you can ventilate from the top or bottom.
 Available in olive and black in men’s and women’s sizes from S to XL.

 If you’re really serious about commuting in the worst weather, add the Chrome Storm Rain Pant.
-It has a reinforced seat and 3-layer stretch material that’s breathable, yet totally waterproof.
+It has a reinforced seat and three-layer stretch material that’s breathable, yet totally waterproof.
 Gussetted ankle zips keep it snug while pedaling, but open wide so you can easily pull them on or off over your regular clothes.
 They also make a great wind shell in cold weather!
 (Note: Men’s sizing listed, but the fit is unisex.)

 PROS: Great fit for commuting, keeps you dry and comfortable

 If you ride bikes in pants, chances are really good (as in, basically 100%) that you’re going to get them caught between the chain and chain ring at some point.
 Best case, you only get a little grease on them.
 Worst case?
 They rip a big chunk out of them.
 And that’s not how you want to show up for the big presentation at work!